Trustmark-Initiative/trpt/README.md

-# trpt
-Trustmark Relying Party Tool
+# Trustmark Relying Party Tool (TRPT)

-Build with ./gradlew clean build
- - It does reqiure the tmf-api library in your environment.
+**NOTE**: The TRPT is not yet ready for operational use.
+We expect to release TRPT 1.0 for operational use in September 2021.